2of/COSC264/README.md

 1. This is not the most efficient implementation; Python does not store the location of the end of one of their lists, so do note that when assembling a request packet.

+2. I spent more time trying to get this prettied up for a pdf submission than I did writing it.